Herein lies a true story of about 50 pages detailing my trials and tribulations.

 I'm not saying it's going to be easy but we must muster our strength and do what is right.
 Freedom does not come for free.
 There is a price to be paid and, like it or not, it is the duty of the state, and silently also the duty of every South African citizen, to respect and to protect and to promote and to fulfil the rights in the Bill of Rights.

-I have been fighting the theft of my first home for 16 years and since, essentially, the theft of my second home, now I am compelled, with an added sense of duty, to push forward to ensure that justice be done that both these matters be resolved according to what constitutional law expects.
+I have been fighting the theft of my first home for 18 years and since, essentially, the theft of my second home in 2016 and then to add on top of all that, the theft of my third home in 2019, now I am compelled, with an added sense of duty, to push forward to ensure that justice be done that these three matters be resolved according to what constitutional law expects.

 With regard to what has happened to me then some people are going to have to admit that they were wrong or someone else is going to have to admit that on their behalf and the mess on this website has to be cleaned up...